deep-learning-prof/literature-review/literature-review-instructions.md

 Run the searches for the three steps above.

 ## Classify the papers according to their relevance.
 Once you have found a list of potentially relevant papers, you need to (roughly) divide them into the categories below.
-Reading the title and abstract should be enough in most cases for you to classify a paper.
+Reading the title and TLDR/abstract should be enough in most cases for you to classify a paper.
 Sometimes, you will need to dive into the introduction and/or conclusions sections.
-If you are reading beyond these sections to do the classification, take a step back and critically analyze what you have already read.
+If you are reading beyond these sections to do the classification in this step, take a step back and critically analyze what you have already read.
 In this step, we are doing a high-level reading of the papers.

 1. Papers that address the same problem using the same solution and (same type of) methodology as your research topic.